 Hello!
 I’m Dr. Sukriti Mantri, a computational materials scientist, writer, and perpetual learner.
 With a Ph.D. in Materials Science and Engineering and over five years of postdoctoral experience, my research bridges atomic-scale physics and materials innovation.
-I build and apply multi-scale computational models — from Density Functional Theory to Machine Learning — to uncover novel ferroic behaviors, spin structures, and topological states in complex materials.
+I build and apply multi-scale computational models — from Density Functional Theory based data to Machine Learning — to uncover novel ferroic behaviors, spin structures, and topological states, and optical properties in complex materials.

-Whether simulating polar and spin cycloidal structures in multiferroics, exploring domain evolution in polycrystals, or developing physics-based algorithms to guide experiments, I aim to bring clarity to the complexities of matter through theory, data, and code.
+Whether simulating polar and spin cycloidal structures in multiferroics, exploring domain evolution in polycrystals, developing physics-based algorithms to guide experiments, or modelling optical properties in photonic thin film structures, I aim to bring clarity to the complexities of matter through theory, data, and code.

 What You’ll Find Here: